 Advantages of Exploratory Research

-The advantages of exploratory research are many.
+The following are some advantages of exploratory research:

-Disadvantages of Exploratory Research
+Limitations of Exploratory Research